ICLab4DL/GGN/README.md

 ## Turn on debug log mode
-to print more logs, add `--debug` in the args.
+to print more logs, set `--debug` in the command args.